Chelsea Vowel: Education and personal life

+Fictional Works

+Vowel has been presently active in her publication of and contribution to fictional works.

 In 2014, she published two essays in the collection The Winter We Danced: Voices From the Past, the Future, and the Idle No More Movement.

+In 2022, Vowel released Buffalo is the New Buffalo, a collection of short stories which revolved around Indigenous futurisms and further "sought to discover the impact of colonization, remove its psychological baggage, and recover ancestral traditions.
+These eight short stories of "Metis futurism" explore Indigenous existence and resistance through the specific lens of being Metis."
+Buffalo is the New Buffalo was short listed for the Indigenous Voices Award in 2023.

+Vowel is the co-host of the podcast Métis in Space, an "Indigenous, feminist, sci-fi podcast" with Molly Swain.
+Métis in Space advertises itself with the tag line: "What happens when two Métis women, who happen to be sci-fi nerds, drink wine and deconstruct the science fiction genre from a decolonial lense?"
+The podcast emphasizes topics in science fiction, and allows for conversation about how colonialism is impacting literature, and how to decolonize literature as a genre.

+Opinion Pieces and Non-Fiction

+Vowel has also published non-fiction works, including opinion pieces, and historical non-fiction.

 In 2016, she released her first book, Indigenous Writes: A Guide to First Nations, Métis & Inuit Issues in Canada, a collection of essays aimed at explaining Indigenous issues in the Canadian context to non-Indigenous people.
 The collection was praised for Vowel's "caustic style and astute insights" and compared favorably to Thomas King's The Inconvenient Indian.
 It earned Vowel a nomination for the Concordia University First Book Prize.
 Indigenous Writes was also featured on numerous 2017 and 2018 to-read lists by the CBC, Globe and Mail, and other publications.

 In 2018, Vowel contributed a poem to the critical anthology Refuse: CanLit in Ruins, which engages with historical and current issues in Canadian literature.

 In 2019, she contributed to the graphic novel anthology This Place: 150 Years Retold, which chronicles the last 150 years of colonialism in Canada through the perspectives of acclaimed Indigenous authors such as Richard Van Camp and Katherena Vermette.

-Activism
+Vowel has also been credited with multiple opinion pieces for the CBC (Canadian Broadcasting Corporation).
+She has written most notably, about political concerns regarding the Métis nation and about the missing and murdered Indigenous women in Canada.
+Her most recent work for CBC, was in 2018, although her involvement within the opinion column for CBC stretches back to early 2014.
+Her last article for them, in 2018, was on the importance of giving her children Cree names, and the reclaiming of indigenous identity as a result- reminiscent of the themes of many of her fiction works.

+She further has written opinion pieces for the Ottawa Citizen on Indigenous topics, the most notable of which being about the distracting nature of indigenous reconciliation for political Liberals.